fiatsend/.github/profile/README.md

 Fiatsend provides key financial infrastructure to enable fast, secure, and cost-effective fiat-to-crypto payments:

-- **Fiatsend Wallet**: A non-custodial wallet enabling users to send and receive stablecoins while seamlessly off-ramping to mobile money and bank accounts.
-- **Fiatsend Pay**: A simple API for businesses and developers to integrate stablecoin payments with direct fiat settlements.
+- **Fiatsend Payment SDK**: A simple API for businesses and developers to integrate stablecoin payments with direct fiat settlements.
-- **Fiatsend Offramp**: A decentralized offramp that allows users to cash out their crypto to local fiat currencies instantly.
+- **Offramps by Fiatsend**: A decentralized offramp that allows users to cash out their crypto to local fiat currencies instantly.

 ## 👉 Getting Started